- What does a data scientist do?

 Your career could be long and varied if you become a data scientist.
 Here is the typical career progression from entry-level to senior positions for a data scientist:

-You start as either a junior data scientist or in an entry-level data scientist position.
+You start either as a junior data scientist or in an entry-level data scientist position.
 These roles are designed to introduce you to the field and give you the necessary training for the work.

 Career progression